openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 -----------------------------------

 The CVA6 shared TLB is structured as a 2-way associative cache, where the virtual address requiring translation is compared with the set indicated by the virtual page number.
 The shared TLB is looked up in case of an Instruction TLB (ITLB) or data TLB (DTLB) miss, signaled by these TLBs.
 If the entry is found in the shared TLB set, the respective TLB, whose translation is being requested, is updated.
 If the entry is not found in the shared TLB, then the processor has to perform a page table walk.
 Once the processor obtains a PPN corresponding to the VPN, the shared TLB is updated with this information.
 If the physical page is not found in the page table, it results in a page fault, which is handled by the operating system.
 The operating system will then place the corresponding physical page in memory.

+The use of the shared TLB is optional in CVA6, via the ``CVA6ConfigUseSharedTlb`` parameter.
+When it is not used, the requests from ITLB and DTLB go directly to the PTW, and the update from the PTW goes directly to the ITLB and DTLB respectively.

 The input and output signals of the shared TLB are shown in the following Figure.